 Does Crystal Flush actually work?

-What is in Crystal Flush?
+What’s actually in Crystal Flush?

 Is there a natural alternative to Crystal Flush?